Random field theory-based p-values: A review of the SPM implementation: Theory

 \subsubsection{Probability distribution of excursion set features}

-\textbf{(P1) The distribution of the global maximum of a statistical random field} Historically, the distribution of the global maximum of a statistical random field has been one of the seeds of the RFP framework \citep{Worsley1992}.
+\textbf{(P1) The distribution of the global maximum of a Gaussian-related random field} Historically, the distribution of the global maximum of a Gaussian-related random field has been one of the seeds of the RFT framework \citep{Worsley1992}.
 This is because maximum statistics afford FWER control in multiple testing scenarios, as we show in \ref{sec:hypothesis_testing_fwer_control}.
-To introduce the distribution of the global maximum used in RFP, let
+To introduce the distribution of the global maximum used in RFT, let

-denote the global maximum of the statistical random field $X(x)$ on a set $S$.
-In RFP, the probability distribution of the global maximum is specified in terms of its distribution function, which is assumed to be of the following form (e.g., \citet[][eqs.
+denote the global maximum of the Gaussian-related random field $X(x)$ on a set $S$.
+In RFT, the probability distribution of the global maximum is specified in terms of its distribution function, which is assumed to be of the following form (e.g., \citet[][eqs.
 1,6]{Worsley1992}, \citet[][eq.
 3.1]{Worsley1996})

 The reasoning behind this form is similar to that justifying the approximation of the expected number of local maxima by the expected Euler characteristic: first, if the excursion set defining value $u$ is high enough, $E_u$ will not comprise any handles and voids any more.
 Second, in the limit of even higher values $u$, there will remain only one connected component comprising the global maximum or no connected component at all.
 In this case, the Euler characteristic of the excursion set can assume only the values $1$ or $0$: if the global maximum is equal to or larger than the excursion set defining value, i.e., if $X_m \ge u$, the Euler characteristic will assume the value $1$, i.e., $\chi(E_u) = 1$.
 If the global maximum is smaller than the excursion set defining value, i.e., if $X_m < u$, the Euler characteristic will assume the value $0$, i.e., $\chi(E_u) = 0$.
 That is, in the limit of high values for $u$, the Euler characteristic $\chi(E_u)$ of the excursion set can be conceived as a random variable taking on values in the set $\{0,1\}$ with a probability mass function defined in terms of the mutually exclusive event probabilities